Two killed as more protests, clashes erupt on Gaza border - Journal du Cameroun

 More than 700,000 Palestinians were expelled or fled during the 1948 war surrounding the creation of Israel.

-Israelis say allowing the so-called right of return would mean the country’s destruction.
+Israelis say allowing the so-called right of return would mean the Jewish state’s destruction.

-Protest organisers have officially labelled Friday’s protest in support of “martyrs and prisoners,” but on social media some Palestinians have dubbed it the “Friday of Kites.”
+Protest organisers officially labelled the latest protest in support of “martyrs and prisoners,” but on social media some Palestinians dubbed it the “Friday of Kites.”

 Gazans pinned notes to some of the kites telling Israelis “there is no place for you in Palestine.”